yonoteam/DeepIsaHOL/README.md

   * The [Py4J](https://www.py4j.org/install.html) library (see "Python level" below)
 2. Pull this repository.
 3. Adapt this project's `build.sbt` file to your needs (e.g. correct the location of `scala-isabelle`).
 4. Adapt this project's `directories.scala` to your needs.
-Specifically, you will need to update the location of this project's `src` directory and paste it to `isabelle_rl`, and the location of your Isabelle application `isabelle_app`.
+Specifically, you will need to update the location of this project's `src/main/ml/Isabelle_RL.thy` file and paste it to `isabelle_rl`, and the location of your Isabelle application `isabelle_app`.
 5. [Compile](https://www.scala-sbt.org/1.x/docs/Running.html) the project's scala sources.
 6. Set-up a [Python environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) for your needs that includes the `Py4J` library.
 7. If you want to run this project's `main.scala`.
 You may need to: